Why Low-Precision Transformer Training Fails: An Analysis on Flash Attention: Introduction

 This paper confronts this challenge by dissecting a notorious and long-standing failure issue involving flash attention.
 By reducing the memory complexity of the attention mechanism from quadratic to linear with respect to sequence length, flash attention has become a cornerstone algorithm for efficient transformer training, making it indispensable for handling the long contexts required by modern large-scale models~\citep{dao2022flashattention,dao2023flashattention2,shah2024flashattention}.
 This failure, arising in low-precision settings~\citep{flash-attention_issue337,nanogpt_issue303,nanogpt_issue524,nanogpt_issue554,lee2024fp8,golden2024flash}, presents a significant bottleneck.
 We focus on a specific, reproducible failure case reported by the community~\citep{nanogpt_issue303,nanogpt_issue524}, which has remained unresolved for over two years.
 Our in-depth analysis provides the first mechanistic explanation for this failure, revealing that it is not a random artifact but a direct consequence of two intertwined phenomena: the emergence of similar low-rank representations across different training steps and tokens, and the compounding effect of biased rounding errors inherent in low-precision arithmetic.
 We demonstrate how these biased rounding errors act as coefficients for the low-rank representations, causing them to accumulate as a biased gradient update to the weights.
 This pushes the spectral norm of weights and activations to increase abnormally, ultimately overwhelming the training dynamics.
 To validate our analysis, we introduce a minimal modification to flash attention that mitigates the bias in rounding errors, allowing the low-rank weight updates to cancel out during training.
 This experiment confirms our analysis and stabilizes the training process, offering a practical solution to this persistent problem.

-\paragraph{Notations} We use bold lowercase letters for vectors (e.g., $\rvdel, \rvm, \rvr_m$) and bold uppercase letters for matrices (e.g., $\rmQ, \rmK, \rmV$). $\mathrm{diag}(\mathbf{v})$ denotes a diagonal matrix with the elements of vector $\rvv$ on its diagonal. $\circ$ denotes the element-wise product.
+\paragraph{Notations} We use bold lowercase letters for vectors (e.g., $\rvdel, \rvm, \rvr_m$) and bold uppercase letters for matrices (e.g., $\rmQ, \rmK, \rmV$).
+We use notation $d \rmW$ to denote the gradient of the loss $\ell$ with respect to variable $\rmW$ for simplicity, e.g., $d \rmQ := d \ell / d \rmQ$. $\mathrm{diag}(\mathbf{v})$ denotes a diagonal matrix with the elements of vector $\rvv$ on its diagonal. $\circ$ denotes the element-wise product.
 We use Python-style indexing, e.g., $\rmM[i, :]$ denotes the $i$-th row of matrix $\rmM$.
 Subscripts $lp$ and $hp$ distinguish between low-precision (BF16) and high-precision (FP32) computations.
 Binary strings are represented using a typewriter font (e.g., $\mathtt{101010}$).
-The symbol $\equiv$ denotes an element-wise equality comparison, analogous to Python's == operator, which returns a binary tensor.
 The $\mathrm{where}$ function mimics \texttt{torch.where}.
 Unless specified otherwise, operations follow PyTorch's broadcasting rules.
 Key claims are highlighted in light cyan box at the end of some sections.